 - Children due to start Reception or currently registered in Year 6

-- If a child registered for Reception or currently within Year 6 changes address and subsequently moves into a different catchment area before being formally notified (by Education Services) of his/her school placement parents/carers should advise Education Services as soon as possible in order that the child's placement may be considered with the other children registered at his/her new catchment or partner school.
+- If a child registered for Reception or currently within Year 6 changes address and subsequently moves into a different catchment area before being formally notified (by the Education Office) of his/her school placement parents/carers should advise Education Office as soon as possible in order that the child's placement may be considered with the other children registered at his/her new catchment or partner school.

 - All other children